 For example, when WTI crude oil prices rise, Canada’s revenue from crude oil exports increases, which has a positive effect on the economy.
 As a result, if the value of the Canadian dollar rises, the USD/CAD exchange rate tends to fall.
 On the other hand, if WTI crude oil prices fall, the value of the Canadian dollar tends to decline, and the USD/CAD exchange rate tends to rise, so caution is advised.

 There appears to be an inverse correlation between Exness’s USD/NOK and UKOIL (Brent crude oil) pairs.
 Norway is one of the world’s leading crude oil exporters.
-With the oil industry at the heart of its economy—accounting for over 20% of its gross domestic product (GDP)—it often has a direct impact on the value of the Norwegian krone.
+The economy is centered on the oil industry, which accounts for more than 20% of the country’s gross domestic product (GDP), and this often has a direct impact on the value of the Norwegian krone.

-For example, when the price of Brent crude oil rises, Norway’s revenue from crude oil exports increases, which has a positive impact on the economy.
+For example, when Brent crude oil prices rise, Norway’s revenue from crude oil exports increases, which has a positive impact on the economy.
 As a result, the value of the Norwegian krone tends to rise, causing the USD/NOK exchange rate to fall.
-On the other hand, when the price of Brent crude oil falls, the value of the Norwegian krone tends to decline, causing the USD/NOK exchange rate to rise, so caution is advised.
+On the other hand, when Brent crude oil prices fall, the value of the Norwegian krone tends to decline, causing the USD/NOK exchange rate to rise, so caution is advised.

-When trading crude oil on Exness, please note the following:
+When trading crude oil with Exness, please note the following:

 At Exness, you can trade all financial instruments, including crude oil, via CFDs (Contracts for Difference).
 With Exness CFD trading, you trade based on the difference in price resulting from buying and selling, without actually holding the underlying asset.
 Please note that Exness does not offer futures trading for financial instruments, including crude oil.Please note that while CFD trading allows you to trade with amounts exceeding your margin by utilizing leverage, it also carries the risk of losses.